Central Cemetery, Szczecin: Monuments

 The best known monument is Pomnik Braterstwa Broni (Monument of Brothers in Arms) made in 1967 and designed by Sławomir Lewiński.
 It is a military monument which looks like hussar wings.
 The monument is situated on the hill on the main axis.
 From this place there is a beautiful view on the main chapel.

-The Central Cemetery in Szczecin is like a huge park in the centre of the city, with many old and different kind of trees and high shaped hedges made of deciduous or coniferous bushes.
-It is similar to a big botanical garden but not everyone, even in Szczecin, knows about this original collection of trees and bushes.
+The Central Cemetery in Szczecin is like a large park in the centre of the city, with many old trees of different types and tall hedges made of deciduous or coniferous shrubs.
+It is similar to a large botanical garden, although not everyone, even in Szczecin, is aware of this collection of trees and shrubs.

 Some parts of the cemetery are very natural, there are thickets and meadows, especially the green belts located parallel to the streams.
 It is a very important ecological space for many little animals, birds and insects such as foxes, hares, hedgehogs, red squirrels, wilds ducks etc. In the cemetery there is also one educational board with photos of these wild animals and some information about them.